githubtraining/security/responses/04b_add-gitignore.md

 ## Step 5: Ignore files

 In this pull request, I'm adding a `.gitignore` file.
 Files ending with `.env` commonly include sensitive data.
+This helps you keep files with sensitive data secure and private.
 Let's add those files to the `.gitignore`.

 ### :keyboard: Activity: Updating the .gitignore file